The Driver and Vehicle Licensing Agency (DVLA) has developed a free secure online facility to enable you to tell DVLA about a medical condition.

 Authorised DVLA staff will also have access to this information in order to deal with customer queries and provide technical support.

-The DVLA takes all reasonable steps to protect the personal data processed via this service in accordance with legislation such as the Data Protection Act 1998.
+The DVLA takes all reasonable steps to protect the personal data processed via this service in accordance with data protection law.

-Unlawfully obtaining or accessing personal data is a criminal offence under section 55 of the Data Protection Act 1998 (as amended).
-As a data controller, registered with the Information Commissioners Office, the Department for Transport will investigate any abuse of this service.
+Unlawfully obtaining or accessing personal data is a criminal offence As a data controller, registered with the Information Commissioners Office, the Department for Transport will investigate any abuse of this service.

 Data is held in a secure environment that meets industry and Government security standards.